Liverpool meet Tottenham in the Premier League this weekend, a fixture which has produced some classic contests and a whole host of glorious goals.

 — Premier League (@premierleague) July 30, 2018

-Modric has since won three La Liga titles and four Champions League trophies with Real Madrid, whilst he became a Ballon d’Or winner after being crowned world football’s finest in 2018.
+Modric has since won three La Liga titles and five Champions League trophies with Real Madrid, whilst he became a Ballon d’Or winner after being crowned world football’s finest in 2018.

 Liverpool and Tottenham produced a Premier League classic during their 2018 meeting at Anfield, a fixture which saw three goals and a missed penalty inside the final ten minutes of an enthralling encounter.